spinnaker/spinnaker/docs/commands.md

  * `--local-repository-directory`: A local directory to be used to stage source files for App Engine deployments within Spinnaker's Clouddriver microservice.
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--project`: The Google Cloud Platform project this Spinnaker account will manage.
+ * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
+ * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--ssh-private-key-file-path`: The path to an SSH private key to be used when connecting with a remote git repository over SSH.
  * `--ssh-private-key-passphrase`: The passphrase to an SSH private key to be used when connecting with a remote git repository over SSH.